fishlips13/StepMania-Songs-to-Sheet/README.md

 # StepMania Songs to Sheet

-An export facility for StepMania songs to Google Sheets.\
+An export facility for StepMania songs to Google Sheets.

-Songs to Sheet will compile your installed songs' data into a CSV file for each mode which can be imported into any spreadsheeting software.\
+* Compile your installed songs' data into a CSV file for each mode which can be imported into any spreadsheeting software.
-A macro is provided to format your data cleanly in Google Sheets specifically.\
+* A macro is provided to format your data cleanly in Google Sheets specifically.
-It will also detect simple errors in your songs' installations, including missing files and bad song definitions.
+* Detect simple errors in your songs' installations, including missing files and bad song definitions.

-Songs to Sheet is Windows only.
+StepMania Songs to Sheet is Windows only.

 Contact me on Discord: Fishlips13#1467